 Since teenagers have been a complete mystery to adults since pretty much the dawn of humankind, this task can be pretty daunting.
 But as moms, we’re nothing if not prepared.
-So we’ve got a few ideas for you on what to get those new grads.
+So we’ve got a few ideas for you on what to get those new grads and some tips on how to get them prepared for college life.

 - Think useful.
-Sure, the teddy bear wearing a cap and gown with the graduate’s year on it is cute, but that’s not going to help them study or get their laundry done.
+Sure, the teddy bear wearing a cap and gown with the graduate’s year on it is cute, but that won’t help them study or get their laundry done.
 Think sturdy laundry bags for visits home or trips to the laundromat.
 Or a couple of sets of plush bath towels or bed sheets for their dorm room.
 A cozy robe or plush blanket can be a great gift for when a little homesickness kicks in, too.
 A pair of rubber sandals for those gross bathrooms might not be a bad idea, either.

 - Tech is always a hit.
 With a wide range of options, you can go big or stick to a budget-friendly option.
 A good pair of noise-canceling headphones will be indispensable for all those study sessions.
 Portable Bluetooth speakers, AirPods, Amazon Alexa or Apple’s HomePod Mini, and rechargeable power banks will all be high on most graduates’ wish lists this year.